andrewdavidmackenzie/flow/samples/fibonacci/Operation.md

 # Fibonacci Series

 ## Init
-Initil values are made available in the inputs to ("HEAD" and "HEAD-1") by the run-time.
+Initial values are made available in the inputs to ("HEAD" and "HEAD-1") by the run-time.

 ## Operation
 Sstatuses updated